 Easter Beer Hunt 2013

 The Easter Beer Hunt is a seven year old tradition.
 It's a simple game.
 Under the full moon of a Good Friday evening bottles of beers are hidden within the boundaries of a large, outdoor area.
-Essentially in the same kind of way that chocolate eggs are hidden on Easter Sunday mornings: under leaves and bark, in nooks and crannies, I in haystacks behind giant spider webs.
+Essentially in the same kind of way that chocolate eggs are hidden on Easter Sunday mornings: under leaves and bark, in nooks and crannies, and in haystacks behind giant spider webs.

 The formula for number of beers to be hidden is: